KaiSuomi-hub/2021/README.md

 ____________________________________________________________________________________

-2. Create content type specification/sub category
-   "Software Development", "Service Design",  "eCommerce"

-3. Populate db with faux data

-4. Create a page listing three case studies of each subcategory, so a total of nine case studies are shown at the same time
+4. Create a card showing a case study.
+Create a page listing three cards of each subcategory, so a total of nine case studies are shown at the same time

 5. A case study is shown only once in the listing page

 6. In the listing show
-   1. <b>Name of study</b>
+   1. <b>Name of study</b>   CHECK
-   2. <b>Time of posting</b><i>d.m.yyyy	j.n.Y	7.1.1970</i>
+   2. <b>Time of posting</b><i>d.m.yyyy	j.n.Y	7.1.1970</i> CHECK
-   3. <p>Excerpt of 20 words</p>
+   3. <p>Excerpt of 20 words</p> CHECK
-   4. <b>Read more-link</b>
+   4. <b>Read more-link</b> CHECK
    5. If the post has a horizontal picture it is shown
    6. If the post is in several subcategories they are shown

-7. Make the sub the clean and well organized
+7. Make the subtheme clean and well organized

 ____________________________________________________________________________________
 <h1>Todo</h1>
-1. Create content type

 <h1>Done</h1>
 ____________________________________________________________________________________
+1. Create content type
+2. Create content type specification/sub category
+   "Software Development", "Service Design",  "eCommerce"
+3. Populate db with faux data // Automatically import/export data along the theme